- First the boat was nose-diving towards the beach at great speed and then the sea reversed and threw them backwards.

 - The reverse of the Afghanistan Medal is based on a portion of a snow-capped mountain range with a multi-rayed sun rising behind the mountains.

-- (Of a motor vehicle) in reverse gear so as to travel backward: he put the Cadillac into reverseMore example sentences
+- (Of a motor vehicle) in reverse gear so as to travel backwards: he put the Cadillac into reverseMore example sentences

 - Straight away I put the car into reverse and shot out backwards.